Hiroshima And Nagasaki Weren’t the Only Places Where the US Dropped Nuclear Bombs. They Set One off in Space Too…

 Starfish Prime was not the first on the list when it came to high-altitude tests, but it was certainly the biggest nuclear test ever carried out by the US in space.
-The test resulted in the discovery and understanding of the nuclear a force that occurs between electrically charged particles pulse (EMP) effect, as well as a mapping of tropical and polar air mass seasonal mixing rates.
+The test resulted in the discovery and understanding of the nuclear electromagnetic pulse (EMP) effect, as well as a mapping of tropical and polar air mass seasonal mixing rates.

 Why and when?

 This took place at the height of the Cold War and its nuclear weapons race.
 In October 1961, the Soviet Union had carried out the world’s biggest nuclear explosion, the 50 megaton Tsar Bomb.
 Political tensions reached an all-time high in nuclear testing in 1962, with 178 tests, more than double the yearly Cold War norm.
 During the Cuban Missile Crisis, only three months after the release of ‘Starfish Prime,’ the world was on the verge of nuclear disaster.